-Profile analysis was performed on these five components for individuals grouped by bipolar diagnosis (healthy control, bipolar, bipolar with alcoholism, bipolar with substance use disorder).
-After controlling for the effects of sex, age, and education, parallelism for the principal component by bipolar diagnosis group was statistically reliable: F(12,629.98) = 1.8, p = 0.045.
-The tests of levels (group differences) yielded non-reliable findings: F(3,241) = 0.40, p = 0.7536.
-Post-hoc tests examined the group differences within components in univariate fashion; after correction for Type I error, none of these effects were statistically reliable.
-Figure 2 provides a plot of the profiles for the four groups across the five components.

-A follow-up profile analysis examined group differences across subtests of the California Verbal Learning Test (CVLT).
+A profile analysis examined group differences across subtests of the California Verbal Learning Test (CVLT).
 The CVLT is comprised of scores on six indicators: total score composite (# of correct responses across 5 trials), short delay-free recall, short delay-cued recall, long delay-free recall, long delay-free cued recall, and recognition.
 This profile analysis reduces the complexity of the analyses by eschewing the principal components analysis entirely.
 After controlling for the effects of sex, age, and education, parallelism for the subtest by bipolar diagnosis group was not statistically reliable: F(15,729.19) = 1.37, p = 0.1574.
 The tests of levels (group differences) yielded statistically reliable findings: F(3,268) = 2.72, p = 0.0447.
-Post-hoc tests examined the group differences within subtests in univariate fashion; after Tukey correction for Type I error, three of these effects were statistically reliable: in the total score indictor of the CVLT, the control group was reliably different from the bipolar group (p = 0.0362) and the bipolar with alcoholism group (p = 0.0151).
-In the recognition indicator of the CVLT, the control group was reliably different from the bipolar with alcoholism group (p = 0.0203).
-Table 3 provides a summary of the post hoc testing from the CVLT profile analysis.
+Post-hoc tests examined the group differences within subtests in univariate fashion; after Tukey correction for Type I error, three of these effects were statistically reliable: in the total score indictor of the CVLT, the control group was reliably different from the bipolar group (p = 0.0362) and the bipolar with AUD group (p = 0.0151).
+In the recognition indicator of the CVLT, the control group was reliably different from the bipolar with alcohol use disordergroup (p = 0.0203).
+Table 4 provides a summary of the post hoc testing from the CVLT profile analysis.

 Table 1: Sociodemographic and clinical characteristics between groups.